bert2/love-linq-hate-loops/README.md

 <a name="7"></a>
 ## 7. Carry index

-The previous examples were all fine and dandy, but this is were programmers used to looping begin to object.
+The previous examples were all fine and dandy, but here is were programmers used to looping begin to object.

 The example pairs each element index (the place of a runner in a competition) with the elements of a nested collection (the drugs the runner used).
 We are _carrying_ the indeces down into a deeper level, so to speak.
 It's probably easier to understand if you just run the example right now and have a look at the output.